Do the Digit Insurance

 Rope jumping, often known as skipping, is chosen by thousands of people over jogging due to its numerous advantages.

 A rope is all you need to start skipping.
 Now stand straight up with your elbows pointing toward your tummy and your legs close together.
 Jumping now will cause the rope to circle your entire body from head to toe.
-Jumping both forward and backwards will also change the trajectory of the jump.
+Jumping both forward and backward will also change the trajectory of the jump.

 6. Mountain Climbers